-Police Release Sketch of Intruder Wanted in Pasadena Home-Invasion, Stabbing
+Police Release Sketch of Intruder Wanted in Pasadena Home Invasion, Stabbing

 A description of the second intruder was not released.

-Anyone with information about the case is asked to call Pasadena Police Robbery/Assaults Det.
-Barry Glockson at 626-744-7312.
+Anyone with information about the case is asked to call Pasadena Police Detective Barry Glockson at 626-744-7312.